Fin-RATE: A Real-world Financial Analytics and Tracking Evaluation Benchmark for LLMs on SEC Filings: Experiments

+\paragraph{Human expert baseline.} To calibrate task difficulty, we establish a human expert baseline on the full Fin-RATE dataset.
+As shown in Table~\ref{tab:GT}, human experts achieve 92.40\%, 82.68\%, and 85.88\% accuracy on DR-QA, EC-QA, and LT-QA, respectively.
+These results indicate that Fin-RATE is solvable by domain experts rather than being dominated by ambiguous or unanswerable questions.
+However, even the best-performing LLMs still lag behind human experts by 34.92, 39.04, and 42.36 percentage points on DR-QA, EC-QA, and LT-QA, respectively.
+The expert--model gap, especially on EC-QA and LT-QA, indicates that current LLMs still struggle with evidence-grounded cross-entity comparison and longitudinal tracking, even when all relevant context is provided.

 \paragraph{EC-QA: Challenges in multi-entity integration and comparison.} Most generative error types increase significantly after task transition.
 Comparative stance hallucination (B1-3) and entity misidentification (D1-2) increase by 4,834 and 3,964 cases, and entity-attribute hallucination (B1-2) reaches 22,885 cases.
 These trends indicate that models struggle to maintain consistent comparative logic, often extending partial evidence into unsupported conclusions or confusing the entities being contrasted.
-These errors lead to inconsistent comparative reasoning and fabricated judgments, reflected in declines in clarity (-1.26) and factual consistency (-1.07). \paragraph{LT-QA: Challenges in temporal alignment and trend reasoning.} LT-QA's time mismatch (C3, 5.03\%) and trend hallucination (B1-4, 8.43\%) are the highest among all tasks.
+These errors lead to inconsistent comparative reasoning and fabricated judgments, reflected in declines in clarity (-1.26) and factual consistency (-1.07). \paragraph{LT-QA: Challenges in temporal alignment and trend reasoning.}

+LT-QA's time mismatch (C3, 5.03\%) and trend hallucination (B1-4, 8.43\%) are the highest among all tasks.
 Intent misunderstanding (D1-1) further accounts for 35.38\% of LT-QA errors, showing that models often treat trend-oriented questions as requests for yearly summaries.
 Besides, information coverage and reasoning scores decline by 0.88 and 1.03, respectively, compared with DR-QA.
-The model lacks mechanisms for temporal abstraction and cross-year integration.
-It processes yearly information as independent units rather than linking them into a continuous temporal sequence.
+Models lack mechanisms for temporal abstraction and cross-year integration.
+They processes yearly information as independent units rather than linking them into a continuous temporal sequence.
 Without a representation that captures how indicators evolve over time, the model cannot infer stable trends or causal relations and instead relies on isolated factual recall, which fragments its temporal reasoning.
 As a result, generated answers tend to include fabricated temporal claims, exhibit reduced clarity (-0.99), and become verbose without providing actionable trend insights.